IvanBB20/BookStoreWeb/README.md

 # Bookstore Application

 ## Description
-The Bookstore Application is a web-based platform where users can browse, search for, and order books online.
+The Bookstore Application is a web-based platform where users can browse and order books online.
 Users can create accounts, log in , and manage their orders.
 The application is built with a React frontend for the user interface and a Spring Boot backend to handle data processing and server-side logic.

 ## Features
 - **User Authentication**: Users can create accounts and  log in to can access and order in  the bookstore .